otnielba/Performance-Logger/README.md

 Legal
 ------------
-This project is distributed under my STL license (Spread The Love).
+This project is distributed under my *STL license (Spread The Love)*.
-Meaning  It’s free, do whatever you want with it.
+Meaning it’s free, do whatever you want with it.